SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 Note that all letters are case-sensitive.
 In case you wonder: Feature indicators are capitalized, modifiers are lower case.
-(An exception is the uppercase -G for a passthrough GPU vs. lowercase -g for vGPU.)
+(An exception is the uppercase -G for a pass-through GPU vs. lowercase -g for vGPU.)

-## Rationale
+## Naming options advice

 Note that we expect most clouds to prefer short flavor names, not indicating CPU details or hypervisor types.
 See above list